sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 -   Stack trace detail can be controlled with `'on'`, `'off'`, 'nosbt', or an integer level. 'nosbt' means to show stack frames up to the first sbt method.
 An integer level denotes the number of frames to show for each cause.
-This feature is courtesty of Tony Sloane.
+This feature is courtesy of Tony Sloane.
 -   New action 'test-run' method that is analogous to 'run', but for test classes.
 -   New action 'clean-plugins' task that clears built plugins (useful